BenMKT/To-Do-List/README.md

 ## 💻 Getting Started <a name="getting-started"></a>
 If you are a new developer and would like to have a basic project to start practicing your code or creating your first project Using the most receent version of javaScript ,HTML and CSS : Cloning this project will give you what you need!

-To get a local copy up and running, follow these steps:
+To get a local copy up and running, follow these steps:<br> `npm run dev` or `npm start` to start this app.
 ### Prerequisites

 In order to run this project you need: